 Quoddy may be one of the last remaining shoemakers that makes his shoes using techniques that are centuries old, dating back to the Native Passamaquoddy tribe.
 While made-to-order is the heart of the brand, they also offer a great range of in-stock footwear that can be shipped to you at a moment’s notice.

 Striking a perfect balance between casual and dressy are Women’s True Pennyloafers, one of Quoddy’s hot-selling styles.
-These trendy premium leather moccasins are designed for comfort and built to last.
+These trendy premium leather moccasins are designed for comfort and are built to last.
 The leather sole and heel are stitched to make them flexible and grippy.
 The traction and balance quotient only gets better by razor-siped soles.
 A natural cork layer in the heel works well in cushioning the foot and absorbing shocks, while leather lining takes comfort up a notch.

 When it comes to Men’s category, Quoddy’s star sellers are the classic Bluchers.
-Their full moccasin design wraps around your foot bringing you heaps of comfort.
+Their full moccasin design wraps around your foot, bringing you heaps of comfort.
 These shoes come with rawhide laces that go through lacquered eyelets.
-As for soles, you can either go for tried and tested Classic Camp sole or all-weather friendly Vibram Rugged sole, razor-siped boat sole for enhanced grip and flexibility.
+As for soles, you can either go for tried and tested Classic Camp sole or all-weather friendly Vibram Rugged sole, a razor-siped boat sole for enhanced grip and flexibility.

 Who Quoddy Shoes Are Ideal For

 While you can buy one of their shoes off the rack through their in-stock collection, I recommend going for one of their made-to-order.
-In which case, Quoddy lets you pick everything, including upper leather, saddle leather, sole type, color, thread, lining, hardware, lace, and things like that.
-Quoddy’s handmade-in-Maine tag and unmatched quality command a pretty penny, but their long lifespan and the flexibility to recraft and resole them whenever you like makes them worthy of your investment.
+In this case, Quoddy lets you pick everything, including upper leather, saddle leather, sole type, color, thread, lining, hardware, lace, and things like that.
+Quoddy’s handmade-in-Maine tag and unmatched quality command a pretty penny, but their long lifespan and the flexibility to recraft and resole them whenever you like make them worthy of your investment.